sonocotta/attiny-candle/README.md

 All samples in this repo are provided as Platformio projects, please follow the official Platformio [installation guide](https://platformio.org/install) first.

-Open any of the included firware samples and build project using `Platformio: Build` task.
-Upload to target using `Platformio: Upload` task.
+Open any of the included firmware samples and build the project using the `Platformio: Build` task.
+Upload to target using the `Platformio: Upload` task.
 Platformio will handle all the framework and library dependencies automatically.

 ![Programming via Pltformio IDE](/firmware/attiny-candle/images/simplescreenrecorder-2022-01-29_21.14.58.mkv.gif)